Slide 1

 PGY 1

 Welcome to the KCU-GME Consortium/Freeman Otolaryngology – Head & Neck Surgery Program, located in Joplin, Missouri.
 We have American Council of Graduate Medical Education (ACGME) accreditation for five positions, one per year.
-My career has taken me from residency at AT Still University in Kirksville, Missouri to a private practice in Portland, Maine, for five years, back to Kirksville for 12 years and finally to Joplin in 1992.
-My term as a program director began in 1980 and continues, although a succession plan is being developed.

 Our faculty are all subspecialty trained and offer expert care to their patients while opening their practices to residents and students.
 Other than a two-month rotation in pediatric otolaryngology at Children’s Mercy Hospital in Kansas City, no out of town rotations are required.
 Our graduates are prepared to practice general otolaryngology or to be competitive when applying to the fellowship of their choice.
 We are looking for applicants who relate well with others, are self-motivated, coachable and assume responsibility.
 Humility, interest in teaching and dedication are sought-after qualities.

-Dr. Larry McIntire, Program Director
+Dr. Kent McIntire, Program Director

-Dr. Larry McIntire, Program Director
+Dr. Kent McIntire, Program Director

 Program Mission